symblai/symbl-twilio-video-react/README.md

 ## Browser Support
 This application is supported only on Google Chrome.

-## Set Up
+## Setup and Deploy
+The first step to getting setup is to [sign up][signup].

+Gather your Symbl credentials:
+1. Your App Id that you can get from [Platform](https://platform.symbl.ai)
+2. Your App Secret that you can get from [Platform](https://platform.symbl.ai)

+This application offers two options for authorizing your Symbl account, in the application, or via the included token server.
+Your Twilio account will be authorized via the token server.

-By default, App will ask you for your Symbl App ID and App Secret to be entered.
-A dialog will be shown automatically if you're opening the app first time and doesn't have credentials configured alreaady.
+The default behavior is for your Symbl account to authorize in-app.
+A dialog box will be shown automatically if you're opening the app for the first time.
+In the [config.js](https://github.com/symblai/symbl-twilio-video-react/blob/a42d0394ae7ff7c67cdf35df0bd3b013a3cdcfb5/src/config.js#L5) file you will find `enableInAppCredentials` set to `true`.
+For this option you are not required to update the [.env](https://github.com/symblai/symbl-twilio-video-react/blob/master/.env) file with Symbl credentials.

 ![Symbl Credentials Dialog](./docs/symbl-credentials.png?v=4&s=100)

-If you are planning to set up a token server for generating Symbl token and disable the in app App ID/App Secret configuration, you can disable it by setting `enableInAppCredentials` to `false` in the [config.js](https://github.com/symblai/symbl-twilio-video-react/blob/a42d0394ae7ff7c67cdf35df0bd3b013a3cdcfb5/src/config.js#L5) file.
+If you are planning to use the included token server for generating your Symbl token you may disable the in app App ID/App Secret configuration.
+You can disable by setting `enableInAppCredentials` to `false` in the [config.js](https://github.com/symblai/symbl-twilio-video-react/blob/a42d0394ae7ff7c67cdf35df0bd3b013a3cdcfb5/src/config.js#L5)

-### Running a local token server
-This application requires Symbl access token to connect to talk to Symbl and Twilio access token to connect to a Twilio Room.

-The included local token server provides the application with access tokens for both Symbl and Twilio.
-Perform the following steps to set up the local token server:

-##### Symbl Credentials
-* Create an account in the [Symbl Console](https://platform.symbl.ai) if you don't have one already.
-* After you login, you will find your appId and appSecret on the home page.
-* Store your appId and appSecret in the `.env` file in the root level of the application (example below).
+Store your Symbl credentials in the [.env](https://github.com/symblai/symbl-twilio-video-react/blob/master/.env) file.

 ```.env
 SYMBL_APP_ID=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 SYMBL_APP_SECRET=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-##### Twilio Credentials
-* Create an account in the [Twilio Console](https://www.twilio.com/login).
+Store your Twilio credentials in the [.env](https://github.com/symblai/symbl-twilio-video-react/blob/master/.env) file:
-* Click on 'Settings' and take note of your Account SID.
+1. In your Twilio console click on 'Settings' and take note of your Account SID.
-* Create a new API Key in the API Keys Section under Programmable Video Tools in the Twilio Console.
-* Take note of the SID and Secret of the new API key.
-Store your Account SID, API Key SID, and API Key Secret in the `.env` in the root level of the application (example below).
+2. Navigate to Settings/API Keys to generate a new Key SID and Secret

 ```.env
 TWILIO_ACCOUNT_SID=ACxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx